whitequark/parser/README.md

 Ruby MRI permits arbitrary non-7-bit characters to appear in comments regardless of source encoding.

-As of 2013-07-25, there are about 200 affected gems.
+As of 2013-07-25, there are about 180 affected gems.

-### End-of-file characters

-Ruby MRI permits end-of-file characters (`\0`, `\x04` and `\x1a`) to occur inside literals, but interprets them as end-of-file otherwise.

-As of 2013-07-25, affected gems are: doctest, redparse, verifi, rubylexer (tests), rpdf2txt (tests), gs_phone, aruba, rutema, dmap (tests), page_glimpse (tests), htmltools (tests), cyoi (tests), librarian-puppet, decc_2050_model, dlc, global_2050_model.

 ### \u escape in 1.8 mode

 Ruby MRI 1.8 permits to specify a bare `\u` escape sequence in a string; it treats it like `u`.
 Ruby MRI 1.9 and later treat `\u` as a prefix for Unicode escape sequence and do not allow it to appear bare.
 Parser follows 1.9+ behavior.

-As of 2013-07-25, affected gems are: activerdf_net7, fastreader, gkellog-reddy, activerdf.
+As of 2013-07-25, affected gems are: activerdf, activerdf_net7, fastreader, gkellog-reddy.

 ### Invalid Unicode escape sequences